IntegerMan/FSharpStarship/README.md

 ## Interaction

 - [x] Simulate when next turn is clicked
-- [ ] Allow the player to move the human actor
+- [x] Allow the player to move the human actor
+- [ ] Prevent movement through walls
+- [ ] Prevent movement through out of bounds
 - [ ] Allow the player to destroy a wall
 - [ ] Activate machines
 - [ ] Restart simulation